 Debit cards offer similar protections as credit cards.
 Under the Federal Reserve’s Regulation E, the maximum liability for debit card fraud is $50, just as it is with credit cards.

-While many gas stations offer lower prices for debit and cash transactions, purchasing gas with a debit card typically leads to a short-term monetary hold of $50 to $100 that can last a few hours (or possible overnight).
+While many gas stations offer lower prices for debit and cash transactions, purchasing gas with a debit card typically leads to a short-term monetary hold of $50 to $100 that can last a few hours (or possibly overnight).
 This hold can cause issues for consumers with very low balances, especially if it leads to overdraft incidents from outstanding checks, or prevents additional debit card purchases until the hold is released.

 Hotels, like gas stations, place monetary holds on debit cards.
 At a hotel, a hold of $100 to $200 is typically applied, often in addition to the hotel cost.
-Once again, this can cause issues for those who carry low balances, which is why a charging this purchase on a credit card is recommended.
+Once again, this can cause issues for those who carry low balances, which is why charging this purchase on a credit card is recommended.

 4. Large Purchases

 Unlike with a credit card, consumers are typically unable to stop payment on a defective item purchased with a debit card.
-So a person who spends $1,500 on a defective television with
+So a person who spends $1,500 on a defective television with a debit card will be forced to wait until he can resolve the matter with the merchant before getting his money returned or be issued a replacement television.
+To make matters worse, if no agreement can be made, the debit card holder is stuck with the defective item.

 5. Dubious Places

 Since dealing with fraudulent credit card purchases is significantly easier than dealing with debit card fraud, you should never use a debit card at any establishment that appears questionable.
-It could be a brand name gas station, a convenience store, a chain restaurant — essentially, any place that looks dubious should be treated as such, so if you think the ATM card insert area looks strange, use cash or a credit card instead.
+It could be a brand name gas station, a convenience store, a chain restaurant — essentially any place that looks dubious should be treated as such, so if you think the ATM card insert area looks strange, use cash or a credit card instead.